Join_list

 More about the Intermediate Class....

 Advanced: This level is for students with a good background in Spanish, perhaps with a few gaps, and who can converse in Spanish.
 You will further develop your proficiency in spoken and written Spanish through a combination of exercises and activities with vocabulary, grammar, reading, discussion, and writing.
 This level concentrates on building fluency.
+We will work on improving your listening comprehension skills, as understanding what a native speaker is saying is an important skill.

 More about the Advanced Class....